JamesLiVeeva/EmployeeImport/README.md

 ![image](https://github.com/user-attachments/assets/04ce4e8d-0b79-4d28-9a79-4d2c944736e7)

-### Brief Resources Introduction

-We choose to leverage AWS for our cloud-based solution because of its reliability, security and cost-effectiveness.
-The whole project is designed based on an event-driven architecture.
-When the event occurs on the scheduled time, it will trigger the followed processing steps automatically.
-The core services used are listed below:
+### How it works

+The solution is built on AWS.
+The core of the project is a scheduled job that reads the data from the target S3 bucket and validates and imports the data into Vault with REST API.

+The following AWS services are used in this solution:

-- **Amazon S3**: We will use Amazon S3 for cloud object storage.
-WonderHealth Inc. will upload employee files to S3 and we will get the files for processing later.
+- **Amazon S3**: WonderHealth uses S3 to upload employee data to be processed by our solution.
   - **Note** that different departments will have different folders in our case.
+Currently, only CSV file is supported.

-- **Amazon EventBridge**: This serverless event bus will be used to schedule and trigger file processing events on a daily basis.
-It will trigger our lambda function.
+- **Amazon EventBridge**: This serverless event bus will schedule and trigger file processing events daily, triggering our lambda function.
-- **AWS Lambda**: We will utilize AWS Lambda to validate the presence of employee files in the S3 bucket.
+- **AWS Lambda**: We use AWS Lambda to validate the presence of employee files in the S3 bucket.
 If new files are detected, our Lambda function will trigger a batch processing job to process the employee data import.
-  - **Note** that there is another git repository for the event handler used by Lambda per the design architecture.
-Refer to below link for the related code please.
+  - **Note** that, per the design architecture, there is another git repository for the event handler used by Lambda.
+Please refer to the link below for the related code.
     - https://github.com/Annielz1223/ScheduledEventHandler
-    - The event handler will be triggered on a fixed time on a daily basis.
-And it will check if there are new employee files uploaded to S3 or not.
-The batch job will be triggered when new file(s) are detected.
+    The event handler will be triggered by the EventBridge.
-- **AWS Batch**: The batch computing service will be used to handle the retrieval of employee files, perform the necessary data validation, and import processed data into Vault system.
+- **AWS Batch**: The batch computing service will retrieve employee files, data validation, and import data into the target Vault.
+The job runs in a Docker container that is supported by AWS Fargate.
-- **AWS Fargate**: We could run our batch jobs using AWS Fargate, a serverless compute engine for containers.
-- **Amazon ECR**: We will use Amazon Elastic Container Registry (ECR) to store and manage our Docker images, enabling seamless pushing and pulling of container images for our batch job.
+- **AWS Fargate**: Virtual machine to run the docker container.
+- **Amazon ECR**: This is for storing the docker image containers.
-- **Cloudwatch**: This monitoring and logging service could be used to track the runing status of our project.
+- **Cloudwatch**: used to track the running status of our project.
-- **Others**: Except for these main resources used, we also need to consider for
+- **Others**: Except for these main resources used, we also need the following AWS resources:
   - VPC(Virtual Private Cloud for the whole project)
   - IAM Role(Different role-based control for different users and resources)
   - Security Group(virtual firewalls to control inbound and outbound traffic for our VPC)